 Texas Abuse Hotline – The Department of Family and Protective Services provides this secure website for reporting suspicions of abuse, neglect and exploitation of children, adults with disabilities, or people 65 years or older.
 Visit the website to report a situation that does not need to be investigated right away.
 The webpage advises that if you need to report urgent or emergency situations, to call Texas Abuse Hotline (1-800-252-5400).

 Williamson County Domestic Violence Attorney in TX

-At Law Office of Price & Wiggins, P.C., we understand how serious the problem of family abuse can be for victims of domestic violence.
+At Law Office of Michael J. Price, P.C., we understand how serious the problem of family abuse can be for victims of domestic violence.
 Our trial attorneys will do everything possible to help you avoid jail by proving your innocence or fighting for a penalty reduction as an alternative to jail.

 Contact our offices at (512) 354-1880 to schedule a consultation about your domestic violence charges right away.
-Law Office of Price & Wiggins, P.C. represents clients throughout the Georgetown area and surrounding communities in Williamson and Bell County, including Round Rock, Cedar Park, Killeen, Temple, Leander, Taylor, and Hutto.
+Law Office of Michael J. Price, P.C. represents clients throughout the Georgetown area and surrounding communities in Williamson and Bell County, including Round Rock, Cedar Park, Killeen, Temple, Leander, Taylor, and Hutto.
 We are standing by to take your call.